heptarch/heptarch.github.io/drafts/tarkovsky.md

 employ.
 Andrei was in Mykonos for the summer, and his instructions reached me, garbled, perhaps, by various intermediaries: "Categorize by year---anomalies---1097."
-The retired film theorist, the cinematographer, the three administrative assistants, the Portuguese graduate student in comparative literature and visual culture, even the janitor, all offered different
+The retired semiotician, the cinematographer, the three administrative assistants, the Portuguese graduate student in comparative literature and visual culture, even the janitor, had different was

 <!--https://www.theflorentine.net/2017/09/08/andrei-tarkovsky-famous-expats/-->
 <!-- https://en.wikipedia.org/wiki/Tower_of_San_Niccol%C3%B2,_Florence-->